 MenCARE (Creating Attitudes for Rape-Free Environments) is a campus-wide prevention program to end sexual violence through education, cultural change, and leadership development.
-As with Project D.A.T.E., MenCARE is a sponsored by University Counseling Services and Strength United.
-The centerpiece of MenCARE is peer education through presentations and outreach events.
-MenCare is student-driven from every aspect of the campus community including Greek organizations, athletics, residential advising, and cultural organizations.
-Objectives include increased awareness about rape and sexual assault and rape culture, increased understanding of how rigid gender norms and toxic masculinity contribute to rape culture, knowledge about where to receive help in response to a sexual assault, and positive attitudes towards promoting safety in interpersonal relationships.
+As with Project D.A.T.E., MenCARE is sponsored by University Counseling Services and Strength United.
+The centerpiece of MenCARE is student peer education through presentations and outreach events.
+MenCARE is student-driven from every aspect of the campus community including Greek organizations, athletics, residential advising, and cultural organizations.
+Objectives include increased awareness about rape, sexual assault, and rape culture; increased understanding of how rigid gender norms and toxic masculinity contribute to rape culture; knowledge about where to receive help in response to a sexual assault; and positive attitudes towards promoting safety in interpersonal relationships.

 What is MenCARE?

 We are a group of undergraduate and graduate students at CSUN.
 Co‐sponsored by Strength United and University Counseling Services, MenCARE is a peer education and prevention program addressing the issues of sexual assault and rape on college campuses through facilitating discussions about gender roles and norms and how these contribute to rape culture.

 Sexual assault and rape remain a serious health and safety issue on campuses across the nation.
 Research suggests that involving students as peer educators is an effective way of educating other students on campus.
 MenCARE strives to bring awareness about how growing up with rigid gender norms contribute to rape culture.
 Rape Culture can be understood to be one of the primary contributing factors to sexual assault and rape; all genders, including men, have a significant part in keeping the rape culture alive.

 What are the goals and purpose of MenCARE at CSUN?